 Weight Gain

-Many people naturally lose body fay and weight on a WFPBD in time.
+Many people naturally lose body fat and weight on a WFPBD in time.
 If you lose too much weight, add more bananas, steamed veggies (especially squash of all types), potatoes, yams, oatmeal, avocado, raw nuts/seeds or nut butters, and dishes like kitcharee (see various online recipes).
 Generally speaking, use more cooked foods, less raw.
 Consider nutritional smoothies or shakes with weight gain support options (see below).

 Smoothies & Shakes

 - Glutamine powder - 3,000mg.
 Spares muscle wasting.
-Do not use if cancer.

--Organic almond, tahini, cashew butter: 1-2 Tbsp.
+-Organic almond, tahini, or cashew butter: 1-2 Tbsp.

 -Organic coconut plain yogurt: 1/2 cup